vkhazin-befitnow/shopify-admin-cli/README.md

 ## Overview

 This CLI tool provides safe, stateless access to Shopify themes for developers and teams.
-It focuses on theme pull and push operations with explicit directory paths, dry-run support, and mirror mode for exact synchronization in both directions.
+It focuses on theme pull and push operations with explicit directory paths, dry-run support, and mirror mode for exact synchronization.

 ## For Users